PositiveInsu/elmers-manufacturing/README.md

 ### - How to add the different Language word

-Each languges has own number word strategy.
+Each language have own number word strategy.
 So, you have to implement your own language strategy for changing the number.

 <br>

-**1. Adding the language file in the 'app/lang/' folder.
-Please see the 'app/lang/en/digitword.php'**
+**1. Adding the language file in the '/lang/' folder.
+Please see the '/lang/en/digitword.php'**

 For example, if you want to add France language then create the folder and file like

-> app/lang/fr/digitword.php
+> /lang/fr/digitword.php

 <br>